 What is Coat-It and what is it used for?

-Coat-It is a 100% solids waterproof graphite black epoxy sealer and coating.
+Coat-It is a 100% solids waterproof graphite gray epoxy sealer and coating.
 Its original application is an armor plating type high build coating for the bottom of fishing boats, kayaks and canoes.
 Cured Coat-It creates slip and lubricity when the boat comes into contact with rocks, gravel or shrubs as well as protects boats from damage.
 Coat-It can also be used to create a non-skid surface on decks, steps or ramps by spreading medium to fine silica sand over the wet Coat-It.
 Allow to harden completely and remove excess sand.

 What surfaces will Coat-It work on?

 Coat-it bonds very well to aluminum, steel, fiberglass and wood surfaces.

 Coat-It contains ceramic beads for abrasion resistance, graphite for slip or lubricity and Kevlar® fiber (the same Kevlar® fiber used in bullet proof vests) for extreme toughness.